yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

-[paper related to our challenge submissions](https://arxiv.org/abs/2206.07846) includes some results using the Test protocol in order to help explain the improvements obtained relative to our [previous paper](https://arxiv.org/abs/2205.10450), which introduced the action spotting approach using dense detection anchors.
+[paper related to our challenge submissions](https://arxiv.org/abs/2206.07846) includes some results using the Test protocol in order to help explain the improvements obtained relative to our [previous paper](https://arxiv.org/abs/2205.10450), which introduced our action spotting approach that uses dense detection anchors.

 ### Feature pre-processing